metwally-saif/stock-predictions/README.md

 # stock-predictions
-Using machine learning this code predict the close price of a stock.
+Using machine learning this Program predict's the closing price of a given stock.

-It's better to use historical stock data for 5 years or more. you have to download historical stock data in csv form and add it to the path.
+Uplode the hestorical Data of a spicfic stock and let the magic happen.

+historical data must be in an csv format.

 ## installation
-use [pip](https://pip.pypa.io/en/stable/) to install these libraries
+use [pip](https://pip.pypa.io/en/stable/) to install the following libraries.

 ```bash
 pip install sklearn, tensorflow, keras, matplotlib, numpy, pandas